 Because of distance and a record-setting heat wave in Texas we did not venture to the 2011 National Show in Massachusetts, but 2012 was another successful year with our small string of six does bringing home National Grand Champion, 1st/1st udder aged doe.
 1st/1st udder 5-6 year old, 5th 2 year old, 3rd intermediate kid, 5th junior kid and 1st junior get of sire as well as Toggenburg Total Performer and both of the 305-day production awards.
 2013 was another amazing year with four does bringing home National Grand Champion, Best Udder in the breed, 3rd place senior yearling, 2nd/2nd udder milking yearling, 1st/1st udder three year old, 1st/1st udder 5-6 year old, 1st dam & daughter and high lifetime production awards for both milk and butterfat.

 Due to the very limited number of shows in Texas (no summer shows because of the heat) the herd is not shown extensively.
 I prefer not to exhibit at fairs due to time restraints and the health risks involved.
 The focus is on nationally competitive animals that perform in the milking parlor.
-Currently, the herd of five milking does is comprised of three permanent champions and two yearling milkers.
-Between the five does there is a National Grand Champion, two National Show class winners, and a second place miker.
+Currently, the herd of four milking does is comprised of three permanent champions and a first freshener.
+Between the four does there is a National Grand Champion and two National Show class winners ( as milkers).
 Please feel free to contact me for more information about the herd or what might be available.

 Jeff Klein - P.O.
 Box 328 - Crowley, Texas 76036 - (817) 297-4425

 Be sure to "like" our Quality Crest page on Facebook for